Terminate block of code or indicate last array index

 B = A(end,:)

 Classes can overload the

 endfunction to implement specialized behavior.
-For more information, see end as Object Index.
+For more information, see Overload end for Classes.

 If an array